MoogMt/PHYSIX_Utils/CO2_analysis/README.md

 *analyzeEnergy.jl*: Extract and write information from CPMD energy file

-*avg_time.jl*: counting occurence of dimers and checking if events follow a poisson rule
+*avg_time.jl*: counting occurence of dimers and checking if events follow a poisson distribution